 If interested, send your information to Gseffers@afcea.org Please use “guest blog request” in the subject line.
 We will respond to your inquiry within 10 working days.

 · Submit original content blog posts that are 400-600 words long.

 · You must be able to attest to the fact that you own the right to publish everything that you submit.

 · Include photographs and illustrations if possible, but ensure the images are in the public domain or that you have permission to use with the blog.
 Properly credit all images.

 · Images should be jpg or png files, 72 dpi.

 · Blogs can reference external content if done so in an editorial, not promotional, manner.

-· Bloggers can link to their websites and/or include their Twitter handle in their bios.
+· Bloggers can link to their websites and/or include a Twitter handle in their bios.

 · The scheduling of blog posts will be based on their topics, news value and timeliness, but the editorial team will make every effort to post blogs by approved guest bloggers within three days of acceptance.